Rajamati (song): Evidence of a real Rajamati

 In 1995, artist Uday Charan Shrestha created a painting of Rajamati.
 He started researching in 1993, and after two years, he finished the oil painting, which took him almost six months to complete.
 A poster of the painting was published in the Samdhyatimes in 1996 to celebrate the Nepal Sambat New Year.
 During his research, the artist found evidence in the form of documents from the Archaeology Department of the Nepalese government.
 In 1884 BS (1827 AD), Rajamati Bada, a widow, sold 64 moharu of her house in Taabaa, located in Lagan.
 The sale was witnessed by Wilawati Bada (son) and Bhajumati Bada (uncle-in-law).
 Similarly, 60 moharu of Guthi land (dyaguthi) was sold in 1892 BS (1835 AD).

 Movie

 A movie of the same name and based on the song and directed by Neer Shah was released in 1995.
 It is the second big screen film to be made in Nepal Bhasa.
-Prem Dhoj Pradhan composed and sang Rajamati song in his own style, and sang in various stages and functions for many many years, which made it very popular.
-He recorded Rajamati song in 1962 in Calcutta, India, on a 78 rpm gramophone disc.
+Prem Dhoj Pradhan sang the Rajamati song again in a movie, as he was the one who revived it, and he performed it in several different versions.
 Since then, the song has been recorded by many artists.